cybersader/awesome-cybersader/📁 20 - Home DIY/Wall Decor/Poster Hanging/Poster Hanging.md

 tags:
 publish: true
 date created: Saturday, November 2nd 2024, 12:03 pm
-date modified: Saturday, November 2nd 2024, 5:50 pm
+date modified: Sunday, November 3rd 2024, 2:57 pm
 ---

+# Protecting Posters

+- Apply clear tape or contact paper to the back of the poster on a large square
+	- Maybe use contact paper for this as it will cover more area and works better for this

 # Adhesive & Magnetic Methods